bsfarnsworth/url-shortener/Wee.md

 * *lengthen*, the capability to view the expansion of a shortened URL without redirecting to it; this will allow testing of the entire creation and lookup mechanism without incurring any of the actions involved in the redirect; and

 * *retire*, for the URL owner to modify it.
 We won't go so far as to allow editing or updates, but we'll make it possible to delete an existing URL; the user's update would then be to simply create a new one.
-This allows for correction of mistakes and for removal of obsolete or dead links.
+This allows for correction of mistakes and for removal of obsolete or dead links; a user might also want to delete a link that was shared but the user has concerns about who may now have it.
 We'll call this operation retirement.

 With retirement there's a possibility of misuse: rivals or miscreants might want to delete URLs.
 Protecting the modification capability could be complicated if it involved authentication.
 We'll simplify it by issuing a token along with the wee URL.
 The user will be directed to keep it in a safe place.
 It won't expire, and when the user wishes to retire their URL they simply send it to the retirement endpoint.
 Since the token itself requires no user convenience factor, we can make it arbitrarily large to reduce the likelihood of discovery by an attacker.